 - Arrive in the early afternoon for the best chance of an upgrade, before business travelers get there and snatch up all the suites.

-This strategy works even if you've made your original reservation through a consolidator or an auction website such as Priceline.
+This strategy works even if you've made your original reservation through a consolidator or an auction website.

-To boost your chances for an upgrade, join the hotel's rewards program.
+To boost your chances of an upgrade, join the hotel's rewards program.
 Members often get the first choice at free and fee-based upgrades.